UI Policies

 Contacts

-Director, Research Integrity & Security
+Director of Research Integrity and Security

-Research Integrity Officer (RIO)
+Research Integrity Officer

 Shelly Campo, PhD

-Assistant Research Integrity Officer (ARIO)
+Assistant Research Integrity Officer (ARIO) and Graduate College Associate Dean for Administrative Affairs

 Allegations of research misconduct are serious in nature and confidentiality for all parties involved must be and will be maintained.